Verbo Ingles Regular E Irregular

 Irregular Verbs: The Exceptions That Prove the Rule

 Irregular verbs, however, don't follow the "-ed" rule.
 Their past simple and past participle forms are unpredictable and must be memorized individually.
-This is where a significant portion of the challenge in learning English verbs lies.
-However, with consistent effort and effective learning strategies, mastering irregular verbs becomes achievable.
+Which means this is where a significant portion of the challenge in learning English verbs lies.
+That said, with consistent effort and effective learning strategies, mastering irregular verbs becomes achievable.

 Here's a breakdown of some common irregular verbs, categorized for easier memorization: